nomad-coe/nomad/docs/howto/develop/code.md

 - `config`: NOMAD is configured through the `nomad.yaml` file.
 This contains all the ([Pydantic](https://docs.pydantic.dev/){:target="_blank"}) models and default config parameters.

-- `datamodel`: The built-in schemas (e.g. `nomad.datamodel.metainfo.simulation` used by
+- `datamodel`: The built-in schemas (e.g. `nomad.datamodel.metainfo.workflow` used to construct workflows).
-  all the theory parsers).
 The base sections and section for the shared entry structure.
   See also the docs on the [datamodel](../../explanation/data.md) and [processing](../../explanation/basics.md).